-This course will introduce the students to the development of architectural drawings with the use of computer-aided drafting.
+This course will introduce students to the development of architectural drawings with the use of computer-aided drafting, utilizing three-dimensions for a walk-through effect.
+May be taken two (2) times. for credit.
 Transfer credit: CSU

 Architectural Drafting II